Neutral pion reconstruction using machine learning in the MINERvA experiment at $\langle E_\nu \rangle \sim 6$ GeV: Discussion Conclusions

 A similar technique to the one described in Section \ref{sec:pi0_rec_ML} was used by \uboone, both for semantic segmentation of electromagnetic showers\cite{Adams:2018bvi} and for the application of that semantic segmentation as a hit filter for a neutral pion reconstruction\cite{Adams:2019law}.
 While the techniques are similar in that they are both based on semantic segmentation, the experimental environments are quite different.
 The mean energy of NuMI Medium Energy Beam dataset for \minerva is $\langle E_\nu \rangle \sim 6$ GeV while for \uboone $\langle E_\nu \rangle \sim 800$ MeV, causing \minerva to have a much richer sample in the resonant and DIS region.
 The detector technologies, MINERvA's segmented scintillator versus MicroBooNE's liquid Argon TPC, are also very different.
 The success of the technique in both cases indicates that ML-based semantic segmentation can benefit $\pi^0$ reconstruction in a wide variety of neutrino detectors and beams.

-The behavior with gamma score > 2 in Fig. \ref{fig:photon_score}b is consistent with an imperfect energy and spatial simulation being used to train the ML algorithm and/or used as the input to the score.
-This distribution is practically all signal and outside of the peak, so a change in neutral pion production would simply move the simulation curve up or down a small amount in Fig. \ref{fig:blobsMass_BarbID}b.
-No significant vertical shift is observed.
+The behavior with $\Gamma$ score > 2 in Fig. \ref{fig:photon_score}b is consistent with an imperfect process, energy and spatial simulation being used to train the ML algorithm and/or used as the input to the score.
+While this distribution is primarily $\gamma$ candidates, for the semi-exclusive pion production analysis it is primarily background and the discrepancy will be accounted for in the systematic uncertainty analysis.
+The significant reduction in the background contamination shown in Table~\ref{table_0_700_60_200} should provide an improvement in the uncertainty analysis that should make up for the systematic associated with the ML algorithm which may be the source of this behavior.
+The reconstruction includes a cut removing candidates with $\Gamma$ score > 2 and this is reflected in Fig. \ref{fig:blobsMass_BarbID}b.

-While Fig. \ref{fig:photon_score}b shows a mismatch between data and simulation that increases linearly for a gamma score greater than 2, the hypothesis that this arises due to bias coming from the semantic segmentation due to an unexpected mis-identification of hits caused by gammas can be disfavored because such hypothesis would suggest a correction that is more proportional to the number of events or linear in gamma score.
-While linearity is seen above a gamma score of 2, it is not linear in the peak region between -2 and 2 where the vast majority of the gamma candidates reside.
+While Fig. \ref{fig:photon_score}b shows a mismatch between data and simulation that increases linearly for a $\Gamma$ score greater than 2, the hypothesis that this arises due to bias coming from the semantic segmentation due to an unexpected mis-identification of hits caused by $\gamma$s can be disfavored because such hypothesis would suggest a correction that is more proportional to the number of events or linear in $\Gamma$ score.
+While linearity is seen above a $\Gamma$ score of 2, it is not linear in the peak region between -2 and 2 where the vast majority of the $\gamma$ candidates reside.

 The sample in the semi-inclusive analysis is significantly different than that of the semi-exclusive analysis due to the exclusion of a significant fraction of events with at least one charged pion.
-That the same machine learning is able to provide a similarly strong filter for reconstruction of neutral pions from two gammas for both the semi-inclusive and semi-exclusive analyses with a similar match between data and simulation provides additional evidence that the machine learning algorithm is successfully filtering out energy from charged pions.
+That the same machine learning is able to provide a similarly strong filter for reconstruction of neutral pions from two $\gamma$s for both the semi-inclusive and semi-exclusive analyses with a similar match between data and simulation provides additional evidence that the machine learning algorithm is successfully filtering out energy from charged pions.